jmcantrell/arch-bootstrap/README.md

 The scripts are intentionally kept extremely simple and easy to read, serving as an outline.
 As `./bin` is in `PATH` after preparation, feel free to execute each step separately to verify they're working as intended.

-The scripts can also be useful outside of the context of installation (e.g., troubleshooting a system, see `./scripts/`).
+The scripts can also be useful in other contexts (e.g., troubleshooting a system, see `./scripts/`).

 ### Usage over SSH